-The high correlation between AsyH and the intensity of the PE gives reason to assume an IMF By control about the characteristics of the magnetic field asymmetry inside the magnetosphere.
-This component of the IMF does not directly influence the intensity of the PRC, but via the current system, that forms by the PE with FACs between the PE and the PRC.
-The PRC position in the equatorial plane is controlled by MLT and toward the near noon sector it shifts to the ionospheric footpoint of the cusp region (Feldstein et al., 2006).
-The geocentric distance of the PRC increases therefore from the nighttime via the evening toward earlier hours.
-FACs of the PRC map from inner-magnetospheric heights to the near-cusp region, where the Hall currents flow, which are controlled by the IMF By component.
-In this way forms a PRC current system, which in addition to the basic one is controlled by the IMF By component.
+The high correlation between AsyH and the intensity of the PE gives reason to assume an IMF B_y control of the characteristics of the magnetic field asymmetry inside the magnetosphere.
+This component of the IMF does not directly influence the intensity of the PRC, but it influences via the current system that forms by the PE, with FACs between the PE and the PRC.

+The PRC position in the equatorial plane is controlled by MLT, and toward the near-noon sector, it shifts to the ionospheric footpoint of the cusp region (Feldstein et al., 2006).
+The geocentric distance of the PRC therefore increases in the nighttime via the evening to the earlier hours.
+FACs of the PRC map from inner-magnetospheric heights to the nearcusp region, where the Hall currents flow that are controlled by the IMF B_y component.
+One may speculate that this way forms a PRC current system, which, in addition to the basic one, is controlled by the IMF B_y component.
+The observed correlation can have also other explanations.

-Fig. 3e shows the correlation between the MLAT position and the strength of the PE with the AL index of geomagnetic activity.
+Figure 3e shows the correlation between the MLat position and the strength of the PE with the AL index of geomagnetic activity.
 The AL index appears to be a sensitive tracer for processes in the central plasma sheet of the magnetospheric tail.
-These processes are created by injection of energetic particles, their accumulation, and the dissipation of their energy during storm times and is accompanied by changes of the boundary positions of large-scale plasma structures.
-They appear to have relatively small influence on the strength and MLat position of the PE (with r=-0.38 and r=0.46, respectively).
-However, there is a distinctive tendency for the shift of the PE from \sim 78° to \sim 74° with an increase of the AL index up to -900 nT.
+These processes are created by the injection of energetic particles, their accumulation, and the dissipation of their energy during storm times, and they are accompanied by changes in the boundary positions of large-scale plasma structures.
+They appear to have a relatively small influence on the strength and MLat position of the PE (with r = -0.38 and r = 0.46, respectively).
+However, there is a distinctive tendency for the shift of the PE from ~ 78 to ~ 74°, with an increase in the AL index up to -900 nT.

-As shown in Fig. 3f, there is a correlation of IndN with MLat in the daytime sector (r=-0.52).
-This is obvious, because both components By and Bz are included in the definition of IndN.
+As shown in Fig. 3f, there is a correlation of IndN with MLat in the daytime sector (r = -0.52).
+This is obvious, because both components B_y and B_z are included in the definition of IndN.
 With increasing IndN, the latitude of the current decreases.
-The correlation coefficient of IndN with the Hall current intensity (I) is r=0.3.
+The correlation coefficient of IndN with the Hall current intensity (I) is r = 0.3.